 Also, reflowable ebooks allow the user to search text, change the font style, and change the font size.
 For this reason, it's the most common and most preferred file type.

 Your ebook will never look exactly like your print book, due to the nature of ebook readers (Kindle, Nook, iPad, etc) and the ePub file itself.
+This is why we do not provide eproofs for ebooks.
 The image below illustrates the same file shown on multiple devices or apps.
 The overall look is the same, but each reader tries to render the file the way it sees fit.
 Because of this, you will see subtle differences in the way they look.

 The good news is this is okay.
-The title does not have to match the print title exactly as, not matter how had you try to mirror the print title with in 30 seconds of purchase the reader can change it so much you wouldn't recognize your own title.
+The ebook does not have to match the print title exactly, as no matter how hard you try to mirror the print title, within 30 seconds of purchase the reader can change it so much you wouldn't recognize your own title.
 The end user controls the experience.

-**Please note that once the conversion is complete, you any editorial changes that need to be made would be subject to a new conversion fee.
-We recommend only requesting the conversion once you are satisfied with your content.
+**Please note that once the conversion is complete, any editorial changes would need to be made to the file by you and would be subject to a revision fee.
+We recommend only requesting the conversion once you are satisfied with your content in your print file.

 A Note on Using a Third-Party EPUB Provider

 We highly encourage you to verify that the files created by a third-party will be suitable for a production or manufacturing environment and not for personal use only.

 One way to tell if your file is valid before uploading to IngramSpark is by running your file through IDPF’s free ePub Validator (http://validator.idpf.org/).
 Be aware, this tool only accepts files up to 10 MB.
 Also, note there are e-retailer specific requirements IDPF does not check.